msuthar7/Gun-Key-Point-Annotation-Tool/README.md

 - **Batch Image Resizing**: Resize entire image folders while maintaining aspect ratios, if desired.
 - **Text Color and Font Size Customization**: Change the text color and font size of annotations to suit your needs.
 - **Class Number Consistency**: Both skeleton types (LMG and Rifle) are labeled with class number 0 to ensure efficient training of keypoint detection models, as it’s recommended to train one model at a time.
 - **Executable File**: No need to install dependencies!
-You can download and run the `.exe` file directly from the repository.
+You can download and run the `.exe` file directly from the repository (dist\KeypointAnnotationTool.exe).

 ## Screenshots